 We also help with instances of domestic violence where companion animals are involved.
 Placement, referrals to assistance programs and we go into the homes of the elderly and the physically and emotional impaired and help them to care for their companion animals. re.

 Whiskers and Tails is not an animal shelter.
 We do not take in owner release or feral/stray animals of any kind.
 Facilities must be licensed and inspected by the state of Missouri to Shelter animals.
 We are not that kind of organization.
 We are a Missouri registered 501(c)3 all-volunteer, humane/human resource and assistance non-profit organization.

 In 1998 founder ReGina Edmondson returned to the town that she grew up in to be close to her bedridden mother.
-The area near the house was inundated with many stray animals.
+The area near the house was inundated with hundreds of stray and feral cats and dogs.
 She did her best to try to find a humane group or organization that would come to the area and help to get this inhumane situation under control.

 By September 1999 ReGina and her family had helped more than a 1,000 animals and Whiskers and Tails was no longer just an outline in a notebook.
 It was a real non-profit organization.
 To date Whiskers and Tails has helped just over 4,123 animals and approximately 3,200 humans

 ReGina's Mother lost her fight against emphysema in June of 2003.
 ReGina is still in the same place where Whiskers and Tails was started almost twenty years ago .